paraswaykole/slashbase/README.md

 ## About

 Slashbase is an open-source collaborative IDE for your databases in your browser.
-Connect to your database, browse data, run a bunch of SQL commands or share SQL queries with your team, right from your browser!
+Connect to your database, browse data, run a bunch of queries or share queries with your team, right from your browser!
+Supports two types of databases: PostgreSQL and MongoDB.

-It's written in Golang and Nextjs React Framework (SPA) and runs as a single Linux binary with PostgreSQL.
-Documentation is currently WIP.
+It's written in Golang and Nextjs React Framework (SPA) and runs as a single binary and needs PostgreSQL database.

 ## Features

-- **Cloud based**: Works in browser.
-Setup once and use everywhere.
-Self-host on your VPC.
+- **Cloud based**: Setup on your server.
+Works in browser.
-- **Easy to use**: Minimal interface, simple to use and easy sharing queries within team.
+- **Easy to use**: with minimal interface it is simple to use.
-- **Collaborative**: Works with your team.
-Assign roles like Analyst, Developer or Admin to manage read-write permissions.
+- **Collaborative**: Works with your teams.
+Easy sharing queries within team.
+- **Database Support**: Supports two types of databases: PostgreSQL and MongoDB.

 ## Installation